-Creating Rainbow Flowers is an easy way for your little one to create DIY paper flowers.
+Creating Rainbow Paper Flowers is an easy way for your little one to create paper flowers.
 These construction paper crafts for kids are perfect for preschoolers, kindergarteners, and kids of all ages.
 Use them to create fun pictures, mother’s day cards, or a fun spring craft.

-These rainbow paper flowers are perfect for little ones.
+These rainbow paper flowers are perfect for kids of all ages.
 They can practice their scissor skills by cutting out the circles.
 Then they can learn about the color wheel when they put the petals in order.

 - Pen or Marker.

 - Glue Stick.

 - Something to trace that makes a circle. (cup, bowl, stencil, or use a circle punch)